-We all can turn over a green leaf in 2021 by saving the planet starting with the credit or debit card we use.
 I’ve been with the same bank for 25 years.
 The same big bank among many that use over $100 billion a year of clients’ deposits to fund pipelines and drill for oil (Source: Fossil Fuel Finance Report Card 2018).
-It got me wondering what greener options exist out there to make saving the planet as easy as swiping a credit card.
+It got me wondering what greener options exist out there.

 You don’t have to be Leo DiCaprio — the wolf of saving our planet — and start a green foundation or drive an electric car.
-Just choose a conscious card that plants a tree every time you swipe like Aspiration does.
+Just choose an eco-friendly credit card that plants a tree every time you swipe like Aspiration does.